RESOURCES:

 Why is Chronic Pain a Disease?

-Acute pain serves a useful function, telling us that we need rest or seek care.
-Acute pain is a common response to surgery.
-But like other diseases, chronic pain damages the body and negatively effects nearly every organ and system.
-Chronic pain can also shorten life expectancy.
+Acute pain serves a useful function, warning us that we need rest or seek care.
+Acute pain is a common response to injury or surgery.
+Chronic pain behaves like a disease by damaging the body rather than protecting or preserving it.
+Chronic pain negatively affects nearly every organ and system and can also shorten life expectancy.

 How common is Chronic Pain?

-Chronic pain affects more Americans than any other disease, including cancer, heart disease or diabetes.
+Chronic pain affects more Americans than any other disease, more than cancer, heart disease, and diabetes combined.

-1 out of every 6 Americans experiences daily pain.
+Nearly 1 out of every 4 Americans experiences pain every day.

-40 million Americans have severe pain, and nearly 20 million have pain that regularly prevents life and work activity.
+40 million Americans have severe pain, and 22 million have pain that regularly prevents them from working and engaging in basic life activities.

-Chronic pain is the no. 1 cause of disability.
+Chronic pain is the no. 1 cause of long-term disability.

 Are clinicians educated in treating Chronic Pain?